Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 \subsubsection{Stock price}

-The left panel of figure \ref{fig:het_accuracy_price} shows the distribution of discrepancies between the equity price predicted by the neural network relative and the market clearing equity price obtained using the EGM-Newton-Raphson algorithm.
+The left panel of figure \ref{fig:het_accuracy_price} shows the distribution of discrepancies between the equity price predicted by the neural network and the market clearing equity price obtained using the EGM-Newton-Raphson algorithm.
 The mean error of the price prediction is 0.17\%, the 90th percentile 0.35\% and the 99.9th percentile is 0.80\%.
 The right panel of figure \ref{fig:het_accuracy_price} shows the price predictions by the neural network together with the computed market clearing prices in a scatter plot against aggregate dividends.

-While the accuracy of the price function is slightly lower than the accuracy we achieved for the policy functions of firms and households, it remains high.
-The error in the asset demand, as implied by the predicted price and the predicted policy functions is lower and below 0.1\% over the whole simulated ergodic set.
+Although the accuracy of the price function is slightly lower than the accuracy we achieved for the policy functions of firms and households, it remains high.
+The resulting errors in asset demand are less than the price errors and less than 0.1\% over the entire simulated ergodic set.